 - PPPM 687 Nonprofit Board Governance (3 Credits, 1 Credit Each Term)

 - PPPM 688 Nonprofit Management Consultancy (4 Credits)

 Master of Nonprofit Management Fields of Interest (20 Credits)

 Master of nonprofit management students complete a minimum of 20 elective credits in a field of interest.
 You may choose from the list below or design your own in consultation with your faculty advisor.

-To see a description and sample list of elective courses for each field of interest, click on the links below.
-Course offerings change, so sample course lists provided may not include courses of interest to you or may include courses that are unavailable in the coming year.
+Click on the links below to see a description and sample list of elective courses for each field of interest.
+Course offerings change, so sample course lists may not include courses of interest to you or may include courses unavailable in the coming year.
 Courses marked with an * indicate a special course designation.
 This may indicate that instructor approval is needed to register for the course, the schedule is irregular, or course fees apply.
 Check the UO Course Catalog for more specific information.

 Internship and Professional Development Training (3 Credits)

 There are two components of the master of nonprofit management internship requirement: